projectcalico/calico/CONTRIBUTING_DOCS.md

 - To create a top level splash page for a URL path, name the file `index.md`.

-  Each new index.md must have the following code to display children topics.
+  If the index.md has child topics, add the following.
 The `description` field must be lowercase or you will get an error during the build.
 For example:

   ```
   ---